KUHN-Engineering/text-template-tool/README.md

 This only affects your own user account and does not require admin rights.
 See the [official Microsoft documentation](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies) for full details on execution policies.

-> **Note:** In a corporate environment, check with your IT department and your organisation's code of conduct before changing this setting.
+> **Note:** In a corporate environment, check with your IT department and your organisation's code of conduct before running scripts or changing this setting.

 ### Template Cache and Reload